uc-cdis/gen3.org/content/resources/user/submit-data.md

 * * *

 Links can be one-to-one, many-to-one, one-to-many, and many-to-many.
 Since a single study participant can be enrolled in multiple studies, and a single study will have multiple cases enrolled in it, this link is "many-to-many".
 On the other hand, since a single study cannot be linked to multiple projects, but a single project can have many studies linked to it, the study -> project link is "many-to-one".
+Properties that represent links, like “subjects.submitter_id” or “studies.submitter_id” are array variables and can take either a single submitter_id or a comma-separated list of submitter_ids in the case that a single record links to multiple records in its parent node.
+Using the example above, the entry in the `studies.submitter_id` can be "study-01, study-02".

+Deprecated version:
 In the above example, if "case_2" was enrolled in both "study-01" and "study-02", then there would be two columns to specify these links in the case.tsv file: "studies.submitter_id#1" and "studies.submitter_id#2".
 The values would be "study-01" for one of them and "study-02" for the other.

 | case | submitter_id | studies.submitter_id#1 | studies.submitter_id#2 |
 | --- | --- | --- | --- |